smartsammler/veekaybee.github.io/_posts/2017-09-26-python-packaging.md

 	requirements.txt

 ```
-We put a requirements.txt module at the top level of our module.
+We put a requirements.txt file at the top level of our module.
 This file that will tell people who install the package which Python packages are used in our programs and automatically install them when you run `pip install .` on the package.
-(We may have to run ``pip install -r requirements.txt` separately, but that's usually an edge case.)
+(We may have to run ``pip install -r requirements.txt`` separately, but usually packages already take care of this.)

 For example, we've used `os`, `sys`, and `re` in building this module so far.
 These are standard library modules, and come default with every Python install.
 It will also sync versions to make sure that they have the exact version you used to develop your code.